faressoft/terminalizer/README.md

 ### How to support ZSH

-The default command that gets recoreded for Linux is `bash -l`.
+The default command that gets recorded for Linux is `bash -l`.
 You need to change the default command to `zsh`.

 * Generate a config file in the current directory